nhackathon/tasks-late-2023/README.md

 **Description:**

-Your task is to develop a program that checks if a given string is a palindrome while considering alphanumeric characters and ignoring upper and lower case.
+Your task is to develop a program that checks if a given string is a palindrome while considering only the alphanumeric characters [a-zA-Z0-9] and ignoring upper and lower case.
 Additionally, the program should count the number of unique characters in the string.

 **Input:**